Huge List of Dementia Activities

 - Play solitaire on a computer or tablet – Mom has enjoyed doing this for years, but it’s getting increasingly difficult for her.
 She’s forgetting how to find the game on the computer and gets confused easily with the game’s commands.
 I’m looking for a way to adapt this for her.
 Any ideas?

-- Guess the smell – Put things with familiar scents (coffee, cinnamon, baby powder, cat food) in small paper bags.
+- Play Guess the Smell – Put things with familiar scents (coffee, cinnamon, baby powder, cat food) in small paper bags.

 - Practice chair yoga